RobinLloydMiller/EGP-410/README.md

    * state machine
    * steering

-Building instructions are left up to the student.

 #Building Instructions
 In the folder ./GameAI/steering there is a.sln file which can be opened in Visual Studio as well as all source code and assets.
 The .sln will open the Visual Studio solution.